Page content

 At the vanguard of UN reform, UNDP launched a major restructuring in 2014 that cut costs and moved 20% of headquarters jobs to the field.
 Since then, UNDP has been independently ranked by the international NGO "Publish What You Fund" as one of the world’s most transparent aid agencies.
 UNDP is also consistently ranked among top organizations globally in value for money, including in areas such as justice, security, democratic governance, and anti-corruption, according to the independent nonprofit AidData.
 The UN Board of Auditors has awarded UNDP an unqualified/clean audit for 14 consecutive years.

-In addition to its concrete, cutting-edge work to address the COVID-19 pandemic and conflict in Ukraine, UNDP has played a critical role in responding to conflicts and complex crises in Afghanistan, Haiti, Yemen, Syria, Iraq, and elsewhere.
+In addition to its concrete, cutting-edge work to address the COVID-19 pandemic and conflicts in Ukraine, Gaza, and elsewhere, UNDP has played a critical role in responding to conflicts and complex crises in Afghanistan, Haiti, Yemen, Syria, Iraq, and elsewhere.
 UNDP brings state-of-the-art, cost-effective solutions to tackle some of the world’s biggest challenges.
-These include leveraging digital technology to ensure free and fair elections, installing solar panels to keep life-saving health services running when electrical grids are destroyed, and using drones, data, and satellite imagery to monitor and mitigate droughts, storms, and humanitarian crises.
+These include leveraging digital technology to ensure free and fair elections, installing solar panels to keep life-saving health services running when electrical grids are destroyed, and using drones, data, and satellite imagery to monitor and mitigate droughts, storms, and humanitarian emergencies.

 Sign up for periodic updates and invitations